Reducing CO2 emissions from lens manufacturing process through technology

 Optical glass is used in a variety of products such as cameras and microscopes.
 When developing these lenses, small-scale tests of the optical glass must be performed to calibrate manufacturing parameters, and then large-scale tests to verify the feasibility of mass production.
 During the large-scale tests, uneven temperatures may occur inside the production equipment, requiring the process to be repeated from the small-scale test stage.
 This not only takes time and energy, but also generates a large amount of glass waste.

-In response to this problem, Nikon drew on its expertise in quality engineering to develop a testing method that enables small-scale test results to be consistently replicated in large-scale tests.
+In response to this problem, Nikon drew on its expertise in quality engineering to develop a method that enables small-scale test results to be consistently replicated in large-scale tests.
 Applying this method has brought the time from product development stage to mass production down to less than a year - a third of what it was before.
-Electricity consumption has also been cut by 170.7 megawatt hours (97.5 tons of CO2 equivalent) and glass waste reduced by 15.6 tons (228.7 tons of CO2 equivalent).
+Electricity consumption has also been cut by 170.7 MWh (97.5 tons of CO2 equivalent) and glass waste reduced by 15.6 tons (228.7 tons of CO2 equivalent) compared with the previous fiscal year.
 As an added benefit, the new method has greatly reduced the number of product defects during mass production, further reducing glass waste by about 7.0 tons annually (102.9 tons of CO2 equivalent).

 Reducing waste glass by improving the precision of lens pressing processes